charles-uno/charles-uno.github.io/_drafts/2017-09-14-prime-time.md

 - T1: <a class="card">Stomping Ground</a>, suspend <a class="card">Search for Tomorrow</a>.
 - T2: <a class="card">Mountain</a>, <a class="card">Sakura-Tribe Elder</a>, get a Mountain.
 - T3: Cast Search from exile, get a Mountain.
 Mountain for turn.
 Cast <a class="card">Through the Breach</a>, dropping <a class="card">Primeval Titan</a>, searching up 2 <a class="card">Valakut, the Molten Pinnacle</a>.
-Then attack with Titan, searching up 2 Mountain.
+Then attack with Titan, searching up 2 more Mountains, triggering Valakut 4 times.

 That's 6 damage from Titan and another 12 from Valakut, which is typically enough to close out the game[^1].
 If not, it clears the opposing board, and from now on each land comes with a pair of free <a class="card">Lightning Bolt</a>s attached.
 It's rare to lose a game after making Titan on turn 3.